-We are endeavoring to visualize greenhouse gas emissions across the entire lifecycle of a building.
+We are endeavoring to visualize greenhouse gas emissions across the entire life cycle of a building.

-The Daito Group has collaborated with the Prefectural University of Hiroshima's Kensuke Kobavashi Laboratory to conduct life-cycle assessments (LCA) of our buildings in order to quantify their environmental impact, and determine how effectively that impact has been reduced.
+The Daito Group has collaborated with the Prefectural University of Hiroshima's Kensuke Kobayashi Laboratory to conduct life-cycle assessments (LCA) of our buildings in order to quantify their environmental impact, and determine how effectively that impact has been reduced.
 We are conducting multifaceted research into the environmental impact of the entire building life cycle, from the procurement of raw materials to demolition, and using this research in product development.
-We are also driving cutting-edge efforts to develop life-cycle-carbon-minus (LCCM) housing.
-We are aiming to implement this from 2020.
+We are also driving cutting-edge efforts to develop life-cycle-carbon-minus (LCCM) housing, and in June 2021 we completed the first LCCM multi-unit rental housing in Japan.
+We are aiming to commercialize this in the future.